U.S. Space Force delivers final GPS III to orbit, advancing its most resilient constellation for military, civil capabilities

 |0

-This work, U.S. Space Force delivers final GPS III to orbit, advancing its most resilient constellation for military, civil capabilities [Image 6 of 6], by Maj.
-Brittany Curry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Space Force delivers final GPS III to orbit, advancing its most resilient constellation for military, civil capabilities, by Maj.
+Brittany Curry and James Spellman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. Space Force delivers final GPS III to orbit, advancing its most resilient constellation for military, civil capabilities